 Highlighted below are four keys to successful watershed management drawn from the NEP experiences.
 These elements, and other lessons learned, are further described in the Handbook.

-Four Keys to Successful Watershed ManagementYou may need Adobe Reader to view files on this page.
+Four Keys to Successful Watershed ManagementYou may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 Establishing governance structures according to watershed boundaries (PDF)(15 pp, 1 MB)

 Because environmental problems do not conform to political jurisdictions, the NEPs define their management areas and management committees according to watershed boundaries and the ecosystems within them.

 Using science to develop and implement a management plan (PDF)(19 pp, 1 MB)

 The NEPs use science to assess estuary conditions, develop solutions to estuary problems and adapt management efforts.
 They conduct a technical characterization that describes the quality of the estuary, defines its problems and links problems to causes.

 Fostering collaborative problem solving (PDF)(13 pp, 859 K)

 The NEPs invest a considerable amount of time to facilitate consensus on complex environmental issues.
 They develop mechanisms such as charters, bylaws or memoranda of agreement to provide a framework for resolving conflicts.